awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.md

 To use the read availability feature for a DB cluster created on one of these versions prior to this launch, restart the writer instance of the DB cluster\.

-When you modify static parameters of your Aurora PostgreSQL DB cluster, you must to restart the writer instance so that the parameter changes take effect\.
+When you modify static parameters of your Aurora PostgreSQL DB cluster, you must restart the writer instance so that the parameter changes take effect\.
 For example, you must restart the writer instance when you set the value of `shared_buffers`\.
 With the improved availability of Aurora Replicas, the DB cluster maintains read availability during these restarts, which reduces the impact of changes to the writer instance\.
 The reader instances don't restart and continue to respond to the read requests\.
 To apply static parameter changes, reboot each individual reader instance\.

 An Aurora PostgreSQL DB cluster's Aurora Replica can recover from replication errors such as writer restarts, failover, slow replication, and network issues by quickly recovering to in\-memory database state after it reconnects with the writer\.
 This approach allows Aurora Replica instances to reach consistency with the latest storage updates while the client database is still available\.